 What Time Is It Istanbul?
-Complete Guide to Understanding Istanbul’s Time Zone
+Complete Guide to Understanding time in Turkey

 The Art of Living in Turkey contains affiliate links and is a member of the Amazon Services LLC Associates Program.
 If you make a purchase using one of these Amazon links, I may receive compensation at no extra cost to you.
 See my Disclaimers for more information.

-Thankfully the iPhone now has a “sleep” mode so my parents didn’t wake me up when they called me at 6 p.m. their time and 4 a.m. mine!
+Thankfully the iPhone came out with a “sleep” mode so my parents didn’t wake me up when they called me at 6 p.m. their time and 4 a.m. mine!

 This can be a tricky thing to always remember though.
 I came up with an easy way I can now quickly figure it out…I’ll tell you but most people somehow are confused by it, though I don’t know why.